Frances teaches at two cooking schools in the Bay Area - Civic Kitchen in San Francisco and Silverado Cooking School in Napa.

-We believe cooking meals for yourself and your family should be an enjoyable experience.
-We will teach you good knife skills and techniques that will speed up your cooking.
-We will develop your palate and your seasoning skills so that your food tastes really good.
-In our classes, we hope to give you confidence to try new things and to start to use recipes more as guides, enabling you to improvise according to what’s available and at its best at the store or market.
+I believe cooking meals for yourself and your family should be an enjoyable experience.
+I will teach you good knife skills and techniques that will speed up your cooking.
+My classes will develop your palate and your seasoning skills so that your food tastes really good.
+In my classes, I hope to give you confidence to try new things and to start to use recipes more as guides, enabling you to improvise according to what’s available and at its best at the store or market.

-Our classes are fun and engaging.
-We welcome students of all levels and abilities.
+My classes are fun and engaging.
+I welcome students of all levels and abilities.
 You will get to cook in a calm and supportive environment and to sit down to the table at the end of the class and share all the dishes we make in class.
-All our recipes are designed to be delicious and stress free.
+All my recipes are designed to be delicious and stress free.

-Sasha and Frances met while teaching at Tante Marie’s Cooking School in San Francisco.
-We are enthusiastic and experienced teachers who love to share our passion for good food.
-We love shopping at Farmer’s markets and connecting with local farmers.
-We try to cook with the best quality ingredients that are in season.
+Frances taught for many years at Tante Marie’s Cooking School in San Francisco.
+She is an enthusiastic and experienced teacher who loves to share her passion for good food.
+I love shopping at Farmers' markets and connecting with local farmers.
+I try to cook with the best quality ingredients that are in season.

 There are no reviews yet